CodeMommy/CodeMommy/README.md

 CodeMommy is a project of free, professional and open source under license [Apache 2.0](LICENSE), service for development.

+Visit the [Official Website](http://www.codemommy.com) to get all the sub projects.

 The creator is [Candison November](http://www.kandisheng.com).

 ## Contact